TERMS AND CONDITIONS

-Pre-payment is required for this tour by bank wire or credit card.
+Unless otherwise agreed pre-payment is required by bank wire or credit card.

 Check-in time is usually around 15:00.
 If you arrive significantly before this time and want access to your room it may be that you have to pay for an additional night.
 Check-in times on the Sabbath (Saturday) can be significantly later than 15:00.

 It is your responsibility to settle the bill for any ‘extras’ (drinks, WiFi, additional meals etc.) upon checking out of the hotel.
 If for any reason a bill is not settled JJ Travel will request payment from you and add a 5% handling fee.

 Unless otherwise stated, all tour prices are based on two people sharing a room.
 If you are travelling alone you have the option of paying a ‘single supplement’ for sole occupancy of a room.
 If you are unable to pay the single supplement we strongly encourage you to find someone to accompany you on the tour.